 Psychological and Emotional Effects of Helicopter Parenting

 Our previous articles have also summarised the effects of helicopter parenting.
-Sadly, although helicopter parenting may be well-intentioned in providing your child a happy life, it comes with a lot of negative consequences for the child.
+Sadly, although helicopter parenting may come from the best of intentions, it comes with a lot of negative consequences for the child.